-Primary sources are different from secondary sources, which are written later and usually comment on or analyze historic events or original documents, can support your arguments, findings, and points of view about primary sources.
+Secondary sources, which are written later and usually comment on or analyze historic events or original documents, can support your arguments, findings, and points of view about primary sources.